praveenvenkatt/Autopsy/README.md

 This experiment aims to demonstrate:

-- Creating a Virtual Hard Disk (VHD).
+- Create a **Disk Partition**.

 - Adding, deleting, and recovering files using Autopsy.

 - Understanding the forensic recovery of deleted data.

-- Removing the virtual disk after the process.
+- Removing the disk partition after the process.

-## Disk Partition
+## Step1: Creating a Disk Partition
 ## 1.Open File Manager

 - Right-click This PC → Click Show More Options.